Development Planning

 We do not offer pre-lodgement meetings for the types of development listed below.
 These types of development are treated as general planning and development enquiries, please refer to the FAQs in the first instance or contact us for further information.

-• Dwelling houses (including structures like auxiliary units, sheds, extensions and carports.
+- Dwelling houses (including structures like secondary dwellings, sheds, extensions and carports.
 Note: Heritage Adviser Service is available for heritage and character related queries)

 To book a pre-lodgement meeting with Ipswich City Council, complete an online request.